richo/zephyros/Docs/Clojure.md

 #### Letting Zephyros run it for you

-Put this as your launch path inside Zephyros:
+Put this as your auto-launch-command inside Zephyros:
 ```bash
 cd path/to/zephyros-clj && lein run
 ```